Healthy Homes Assessment Poraiti

 Rental Property Home Assessments Poraiti

-Areas of rental properties that are impacted to Health Homes Standards.
+The areas of rental property that are affected with Healthy Homes Standards.
 Healthy Homes Standard in Poraiti include each:

 • Living Room